Logan Paul fans stick by YouTube star despite massive backlash

 Before the outrage, the video had a "seemingly uncontested 550-600,000 likes on it," DeFranco tweeted, adding that Paul's core audience doesn't care and that "unless YouTube does something, this doesn't hurt him."

-The 22-year-old Paul has deleted the video and sent out an apology on Twitter, along with a video titled "So sorry" on YouTube.
+Feeling the heat, the 22-year-old Paul deleted the video and sent out an apology on Twitter, along with a video titled "So sorry" on YouTube.
 In the comments for his apology video, which was No. 1 on YouTube's trending list within an hour of its upload, fans flooded the comments section, defending Paul and arguing he did nothing wrong.

 One commenter told Paul he shouldn't have to apologize for the video: